Pursuing Sustainability Through Business Architecture

 Organizations are capitalizing on business architecture today as a means of executing a wide range of strategies, including supporting strategic sustainability and transitioning to the circular economy.
 The goal of the circular economy is to maintain assets as long as possible in the economic ecosystem, and materials used in production must be recycled, components must be repaired or refurbished (remade), and products must be reused.
 Organizations require a roadmap to achieve these goals, one that blends actions and milestones with bottom-line results.
 Business architecture provides such a roadmap.

-In this webinar on September 22 at 12pm ET (see your local time), Cutter Fellow William Ulrich and Giovanni Traverso will explore business architecture’s role in transitioning an organization into becoming a player in the sustainable economy, while concurrently meeting other essential business objectives.
+In this on-demand webinar.
+Cutter Fellow William Ulrich and Giovanni Traverso explore business architecture’s role in transitioning an organization into becoming a player in the sustainable economy, while concurrently meeting other essential business objectives.
 You’ll learn how business architecture provides the means where seemingly disconnected goals and objectives can be integrated under a common, holistic set of strategic initiatives through a coordinated, ecosystem-wide roadmap.

 This webinar will help you:

 - Recognize business architecture concepts in the circular economy